GreatSand/ctp-api/README.md

 # ctp-api
-CTP API package for java or other language
+* CTP API package for java or other language
-Please use it with your own risk.
+* Please use it at your own risk.